Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 In his Second Turning of the Wheel of Dharma, Buddha introduced his famous "anâtman" or "no-self" as well as the importance of compassion.

-To understand these teaching on "śűnyatâ", emptiness, the ultimate reality, numerous tenet-systems developed, differing on the definition of emptiness, the ultimate truth.
+To understand these teaching on "śûnyatâ", emptiness, the ultimate reality, numerous tenet-systems developed, differing on the definition of emptiness, the ultimate truth.

 • yoga transcends reason, develops direct, non-conceptual experience of emptiness from "the inside" and so manifests the transcendent or supramundane.
-Middle Way yogis are "Yogâchâra Mâdhayamikas", accepting self-emptiness, except for a consciousness lacking apprehended-object & apprehended-subject.
+Middle Way yogis are "Yogâcâra Mâdhayamikas", accepting self-emptiness, except for a consciousness lacking apprehended-object & apprehended-subject.
 They come close to "Tantra Mâdhyamaka", stressing primordial wisdom as the union of clarity-emptiness & bliss-emptiness.
+They are also found in the Other-Emptiness School and in Mahâsandhi (Dzogchen).

 The conceptual (logical, reasonable) and the non-conceptual (para-logical, experiential) are the two fundamental answers to the questions addressed by the emptiness-teachings of the Second Turning : What is the ultimate nature of reality ?
 What is truly establised ?
 How to think the Two Truths ?
-However, before engaging the poetry of direct experience, the ways of reason are first to be exhausted.
+However, before engaging the poetry of direct experience, the ways of reason first need to be exhausted.

 "Emptiness" is understood in terms of the Middle Way Consequence School, the Prâsangika-Mâdhyamaka, in casu :

-• Nâgârjuna (2th CE) in Műlamadhyamakakârikâ (A Fundamental Treatise on the Middle Way) & Shűnyatâsaptatikârikânâma (Seventy Stanzas on Emptiness) ;
+• Nâgârjuna (2th CE) in Mûlamadhyamakakârikâ (A Fundamental Treatise on the Middle Way) & Shûnyatâsaptatikârikânâma (Seventy Stanzas on Emptiness) ;

 • Chandrakîrti (ca. 600 – 650) in his Mâdhyamakâvatâra (Entering the Middle Way) &